peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Deprecated.</b> Instead of this method, create a NormalizerInput on the input and call ReadChar to get the normalized string's code points.

-Gets a list of normalized code points after reading from a character tream.
+Gets a list of normalized code points after reading from a character stream.

 <b>Parameters:</b>